KTM: Bicycles: Urcauf Family Era([1992 onwards)

+Motorcycles: Stefan Pierer Era (1992–2025)

-Austrian Automotive entrepreneur Stefan Peirer took control of KTM Motorcycles in 1992 and later took over the sibling tooling division KTM Werkzeugbau.
+Austrian automotive entrepreneur Stefan Peirer took control of KTM Motorcycles in 1992 and later took over the sibling tooling division KTM Werkzeugbau.
 In the following years, while steadily increasing production and turnover, investing in new production and R&D facilities, introducing new models and successfully sponsoring and taking part in various sports racing events, the company underwent a series of restructurings and stakeholder changes guided by KTM's managing director Stefan Pierer.

 In 1994, KTM started production of the Duke series of road motorcycles; in 1996, KTM motocross machines were first decked out in KTM's signature orange color, and 1997 saw the introduction of liquid-cooled two-cylinder Supermoto and Adventure motorcycles.
 In 2007, the company debuted the KTM X-Bow sports car.

 In 1995, KTM acquired Swedish motorcycle maker Husaberg AB and took control of the Dutch company WP Suspension.

 In 2007, Indian motorcycle manufacturer Bajaj Auto acquired a 14.5% stake in KTM; which by 2013, increased to 47.97%.

-In 2010 KTM Kühler divested their automotive radiator business to Mahle and the motorcycle radiator business to WP Suspension under WP Radiator brand.
+In 2010 KTM Kühler divested their automotive radiator business to Mahle GmbH and the motorcycle radiator business to WP Suspension under WP Radiator brand.

-In 2013, KTM acquired the formerly Swedish motorcycle maker Husqvarna Motorcycles from its prior owner BMW.
-The same year, KTM re-integrated the brand Husaberg into Husqvarna Motorcycles from which it had spun off in the 1990s when Husqvarna was sold to the Italian company Cagiva.

-In 2019, KTM acquired a majority stake of 60% in the Spanish enduro motorcycle brand GasGas.
+In 2013, KTM acquired the formerly Swedish motorcycle maker Husqvarna from its prior owner BMW.
+The same year, KTM re-integrated the brand Husaberg into Husqvarna from which it had spun off in the 1990s when Husqvarna was sold to the Italian company Cagiva.
+In 2019, KTM acquired a 60% stake in the Spanish enduro motorcycle brand GasGas.
 In 2020 GasGas became a wholly owned subsidiary of KTM.

 In 2021 Bajaj Auto sold 46.5% of KTM's shares to Pierer Mobility AG in exchange for 49% shares in the latter company and thus became an indirect stakeholder in KTM.

-In 2022, KTM's Parent Company Pierer Mobility acquired a 25.1% stake in Italian motorcycle company MV Agusta; and increased to a majority 50.1% in 2024.
+In 2022, Pierer Mobility acquired a 25.1% stake in Italian motorcycle company MV Agusta; and increased to a majority 50.1% in 2024.

 In 2023 Pierer Mobility's financial situation became increasingly unsustainable and by 2024 they had a heavy debt to pay off.
 In 2024 KTM went into self imposed administration.
-Pierer Mobility was forced to sell their stake in MV Agusta back to the previous owners the Sardarov family.
+Pierer Mobility was compelled to sell their stake in MV Agusta back to the previous owners the Sardarov family.

 In the early 2025 Stefan Pierer started exiting from executives roles in KTM and its affiliates, making way for new investors.

+In May 2026, KTM was accused by a consortium of European media outlets, including Le Monde, El País, Der Spiegel and ORF, of providing substantial and widespread assistance in the de-limiting of its enduro motorcycles at dealerships, in order to circumvent European emissions standards.